kimmo1019/Roundtrip/README.md

 ## Contact

 Roundtrip has various downstream applications including unsupervised learning, likelihood-free Bayesian inference and sequential Markov chain Monte Carlo (MCMC).
-We are working on some of the applications now, always open to cooperation opportunities.
+Always open to cooperation opportunities.
 If you're interested, do not hesitate to contact me.

 Also Feel free to open an issue in Github or contact `liu-q16@mails.tsinghua.edu.cn` if you have any problem in Roundtrip.